hellenike/textbook/docs/topics/aorist/index.md

 - Passive: "they were shown," "they were commanded"

 ### Forming the aorist indicative

-To learn this tense + mood, you will need to learn the person and number in all three voices: active, middle, and passive.
+To form any finite verb, you first choose the principal part corresponding to the tense and voice you want to use, then apply an ending that indicates the person, number and mood.
+To learn the aorist indicative, you will need to learn the endings for person and number in all three voices of the indicative: active, middle, and passive.
+In this module, we will begin with the third person ("he," "she," "it," "they").

-As you learn it for any particular verb, you will notice that not all verbs appear in all three voices.
-For example, in the aorist indicative the verb γίγνομαι "to become" always and only uses the middle voice.

 The aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part.
-So you will need to pay attention to the principal parts for any particular verb to see what forms are possible.
-For example, if the third principal part appears in the middle voice, that implies that no active forms are used.
+As you learn the principal parts of verbs, you will notice that not all verbs appear in all three voices.
 If a verb does not have a sixth prinicipal part, that implies that no passive forms are used.
+In this module, you will encounter the verb γίγνομαι "to become": in the aorist tense, it always and only uses the middle voice.

 As you look at the third principal part, there are two different patterns of endings.
-These are referred to as "first" and "second" aorists.
+These are referred to as **first** and **second aorists**.
 The different endings do not have different meanings except in rare cases when both exist for the same verb.
 That is, both first and second aorists, both sets of endings, represent the single action in the past, and you will accordingly translate each with the English simple past.
-Compare the two systems of past-tense formation in English: adding "-ed" to the verb stem (which are called "regular" or "weak" verbs) or a change in the verb stem ("irregular" or "strong" verbs): I walked (weak) vs. I went (strong).
-I consumed (weak) vs. I ate (strong).
+Compare the two systems of past-tense formation in English: adding "-ed" to the verb stem (which are called "regular" or "weak" verbs) or a change in the verb stem ("irregular" or "strong" verbs): "I walked" (weak) vs. "I went" (strong).
+"I consumed" (weak) vs. "I ate" (strong).

-You can recognize a verb that has a first aorist by a third principal ending in -α or -άμην.
-Verbs that have a second aorist have a third principal part that ends in -ον or -όμην.
+You can recognize a verb that has a **first aorist** by a third principal ending in -α or -άμην.
+Verbs that have a **second aorist** have a third principal part that ends in -ον or -όμην.
 We will return to the second aorist forms later in this module.

 #### Aorist active and middle indicative of first aorist verbs